Death Has a Shadow: Background

 MacFarlane initially conceived Family Guy in 1995 while studying animation under the Rhode Island School of Design (RISD).
 During college, he created his thesis film entitled The Life of Larry, which was later submitted by his professor at RISD to Hanna-Barbera, which led to MacFarlane being hired by the company.
 In 1996, MacFarlane created a sequel to The Life of Larry entitled Larry & Steve, which featured a middle-aged character named Larry and an intellectual dog, Steve.
 The short was broadcast in 1997 as one of Cartoon Network's World Premiere Toons.

 In 1997, MacFarlane planned to develop the Larry shorts into a short film series for MADtv; however, the project was abandoned because the show did not possess a large enough budget to make any kind of animation.
 As development continued, the genre gradually shifted to a prime-time series, while the characters of Larry and Steve formed the basis for Peter and Brian, respectively.
 During the year, a Hanna-Barbera development executive introduced MacFarlane to alternative comedians Mike Darnell and Leslie Collins in an attempt to get Hanna-Barbera back into the prime-time business.
 The executives were unimpressed; a year later, MacFarlane contacted Collins at Fox; she arranged a meeting with him and the company executives to create a series based on the characters entitled Family Guy.

 Fox proposed MacFarlane complete a 16-minute short and gave him a budget of $50,000.
 After the pilot aired, the series was green-lit, with King of the Hill writer and executive producer David Zuckerman to develop the show along with (and also acting as the show's executive producer).
 Premises were drawn from several 1980s Saturday-morning cartoons MacFarlane had watched as a child, such as The Fonz and the Happy Days Gang and Rubik, the Amazing Cube.

 A cut-down seven-minute version of the original pilot was released on the Volume 2 DVD as a bonus feature.
 The full 16-minute version was unavailable and considered lost until March 20, 2025, when an Internet user named "GhostTheDeadGirl" found the full pilot on the personal portfolio website of Robert Paulson, an animator and designer who worked on the pilot.
-It was originally uploaded to his site in September 2022, but went completely unnoticed for over 2 and a half years prior to its discovery.
+It was originally uploaded to his site in September 2022, but went completely unnoticed for over 2 1/2 years prior to its discovery.
 It would be reuploaded to YouTube and shared elsewhere on the Internet the following day.